Link Search Menu Expand Document

 BinaryBulkDelete

-This method is used to delete the existing rows from the database by bulk.
-It is only supporting the PostgreSQL RDBMS.
+This method deletes existing rows from the database in bulk.
+It is supported only for PostgreSQL.

 Call Flow Diagram